Dean and Director, Center for Urban and Global Studies (CUGS)

 See the book flyer

-The Chinese edition will be published by Fudan University Press in 2013.
+The Chinese edition will be published by Fudan University Press.

 See the book flyer